Kurt Heatherley

 Kurt Heatherley (born 1 January 1995) is a professional rugby union player for Jersey Reds.
 He previously played rugby union for Auckland and played Australian rules football for the Hawthorn Football Club in the Australian Football League (AFL).
 A key defender originally from Tauranga in New Zealand, Hawthorn recruited him as a sixteen year old in 2011.

 Early life

 Heatherley was born in Hamilton, New Zealand and attended St Paul's Collegiate School.

 He was scouted by the Hawthorn Football club recruiter Graham Wright while playing for New Zealand at the FIBA Oceania Under-16 Championship in Tasmania.
 Heatherley, still at school as a 16 year old, had been a competent basketball and rugby union player he was chosen for his athletic qualities, particularly his pace, jump and height.
 He also represented Australian rules in for the New Zealand|U16 national team.
-He was invited by Hawthorn to and invited to attend the 2012 AFL Draft Combine.
+He was invited by Hawthorn to the 2012 AFL Draft Combine.
 After an outstanding performance at the Combine, Hawthorn convinced Heatherley to relocate to Melbourne where he would complete his secondary schooling at Caulfield Grammar.
 In 2014 he also represented New Zealand national side against the AFL Academy.